red-bin/bulk_foiamachine/README.md

 # bulk_foiamachine

-Screenscraping tool with very little validation to submit FOIA requests.
+Screenscraping tool with very "enough" validation to submit FOIA requests.
 This was used to send a request to all states' AG offices.

 Requires a file at ~/.foiamachine (chmod 600 it) in the format of: